 Perhaps you have always wanted to visit China or Russia, but worry that you will not be able to make yourself understood or find your way around.
-A tour group, led by a guide that speaks your native language fluently, might be the best way to see your dream destination.
-Your tour guide knows the local area and can give you tips for exploring during your free time, too.
-You will be able to ask questions and make the most of your vacation experience.
+A tour group led by a guide that speaks your native language fluently might be the best way to see your dream destination.
+Your tour guide knows the local area and can give you tips for finding good restaurants and exploring during your free time.
+You will be able to ask your tour guide as many questions as you like so you can make the most of your vacation experience.

 Driving Is Not an Option

 There are times when driving in an unfamiliar place is not a good idea.
 You may be dealing with newly-diagnosed impaired vision, or you may just want to avoid driving on the other side of the road.
 In some countries (Ireland, for example), car rental companies set age limits that might also prevent you from driving on your own.
 You may want to explore an area where rental car companies will not let you take your rental car, either because of theft risk or because the roads are in poor repair.
 Finally, you may want to go somewhere, such as Denali National Park, where private vehicles are banned.

 In cases like these, a tour group could be your most affordable option.

 If you have always wanted to travel to Cuba and are an American citizen, or you yearn to see penguins, a tour group might be your only option.
 Some travel opportunities are available only to tour groups.
 For example, US citizens may only travel to Cuba with an approved travel provider, and most visitors to Antarctica get there via cruise ship or tour group.